Optical lattice: Control of periodicity

 The periodicity of the optical lattice can be tuned by changing the wavelength of the laser or by changing the relative angle between the two laser beams.
 The real-time control of the periodicity of the lattice is still a challenging task.
 The wavelength of the laser cannot easily be varied over a large range in real time, and so the periodicity of the lattice is normally controlled by the relative angle between the laser beams.
 However, it is difficult to keep the lattice stable while changing the relative angles, since the interference is sensitive to the relative phase between the laser beams.
 Titanium-sapphire lasers, with their large tunable range, provide a possible platform for direct tuning of wavelength in optical lattice systems.

 Continuous control of the periodicity of a one-dimensional optical lattice while maintaining trapped atoms in-situ was first demonstrated in 2005 using a single-axis servo-controlled galvanometer.
 This "accordion lattice" was able to vary the lattice periodicity from 1.30 to 9.3 μm.
 More recently, a different method of real-time control of the lattice periodicity was demonstrated, in which the center fringe moved less than 2.7 μm while the lattice periodicity was changed from 0.96 to 11.2 μm.
 Keeping atoms (or other particles) trapped while changing the lattice periodicity remains to be tested more thoroughly experimentally.
 Such accordion lattices are useful for controlling ultracold atoms in optical lattices, where small spacing is essential for quantum tunneling, and large spacing enables single-site manipulation and spatially resolved detection.
 Site-resolved detection of the occupancy of lattice sites of both bosons and fermions within a high tunneling regime is regularly performed in quantum gas microscopes.

 Principle of operation

-A basic optical lattice is formed by the interference pattern of two counter-propagating laser beams.
 The trapping mechanism is via the Stark shift, where off-resonant light causes shifts to an atom's internal structure.
 The effect of the Stark shift is to create a potential proportional to the intensity.
+The effect of a light field on an atom is to induce an electric dipole moment as a result of the oscillating electric field.
+This induced dipole will then interact with the electric field, leading to an energy shift $\Delta E = \frac{1}{2} \alpha(\omega)\langle E^2(t)\rangle$, where $\alpha(\omega)$, where $\omega=\omega_{res}+\delta$, is the dynamic polarizability of the atomic transition resonant at $\omega_{res}$ and $\delta$ is the detuning of the light field from resonance.
+In the case of $\delta<0$ ("red-detuning"), the induced dipole will be in phase with the field and thus the resulting potential energy gradient will point in the direction of higher intensity.
 This is the same trapping mechanism as in optical dipole traps (ODTs), with the only major difference being that the intensity of an optical lattice has a much more dramatic spatial variation than a standard ODT.